About Tidy Temple Yoga

-In the last couple of years, we have had a small teaching team consisting mainly of Kay and her son Jay, and a few other wonderful teachers (including Bianca Gautama who still does class covers for us from time to time).
+In the last couple of years, we have had a small teaching team consisting mainly of Kay and her son Jay, and a few other lovely teachers (including Bianca Gautama who still does class covers for us from time to time).

-From Term 4 2019 our main focus is bringing yoga to Organisations, Workplaces and Corporations with our MOBILE STUDIO; and teaching yoga to Private Groups (for a small selection of term-based classes) in our boutique yoga studio in NICHOLLS.
+Our main focus these days is bringing yoga to Organisations, Workplaces, Private Groups and Individuals with our Mobile Studio; and teaching a small selection of term-based classes (and some private classes) in our boutique yoga studio in Nicholls.